mervektr/Postman-T06/README.md

-# 🎬 TMDb API Test Automation – Postman Project
+# 🎬 TMDB API Test Automation – Postman Project

 This project is a comprehensive **test automation suite** designed to test the **TMDb (The Movie Database) API** using **Postman**.
 It automates API requests and validates responses through functional assertions using Postman test scripts.